KiranThomasCherian/Computer-Vision-And-Digital-Image-Processing/README.md

 ## Assignment 5:

 Camera calibration using builtin function.
-Hint:
-1. Chessboard can be used for imaging  purpose
+Hint:Chessboard can be used for imaging  purpose

 ## Assignment 6: